 - 1. Duke is a public utility providing electric utility service to customers in its service area in North Carolina subject to the Commission's jurisdiction. - 2.
 The Commission has jurisdiction over this application pursuant to G.S.
-62-110.7, which allows a utility to request, at any time prior to the filing of an application for a certificate to construct a potential nuclear generating facility to serve North Carolina retail customers, for a Commission review of the public utility's decision to incur project development costs. - 3.
+62-110.7, which allows a utility to request, at any time prior to the filing of an application for a certificate to construct a nuclear generating facility to serve North Carolina retail customers, that the Commission review the public utility's decision to incur project development costs. - 3.
 Through December 31, 2009, Duke had incurred nuclear project development costs of approximately \$172 million.
-Duke's application in this proceeding, as revised, requested Commission approval of its decision to incur the project development costs necessary to continue development work from January 1, 2010, through December 31, 2013, of up to \$287 million, for a total of \$459 million through December 31, 2013. - 4.
-Duke modified its request by the filing of a notice of acceptance on May 3, 2011, stating that its proposed order will adopt the Public Staff's pre-filed position that the Company's decision to incur additional project development costs of up to \$120 million from January 1, 2011, through June 30, 2012, for the proposed Lee Station is reasonable and prudent. - 5.
-The planning environment for electric utilities has been characterized for some time by uncertainties related to the effectiveness of new DSM and EE programs; whether carbon legislation will be enacted and, if it is, what form it will take and at what cost; whether and how much renewable energy will become available; and how well renewable technologies can be integrated into a utility's resource mix.
-The following have been added to these uncertainties: whether North Carolina will enact legislation that will allow Duke's rates to "track" construction work in progress in a manner similar to legislation that has already been passed in South Carolina; the amount of load lost due to the recession that will not return and the extent to which growth in customer demand will occur as the economy improves; and the effect of the nuclear plant failures in Japan resulting from the earthquake and tsunami on March 11, 2011, on the timing and the construction costs of future nuclear plants and the costs related to spent nuclear fuel storage.
+Duke's application in this proceeding, as revised, requests Commission approval of its decision to incur the project development costs necessary to continue development work from January 1, 2010, through December 31, 2013, of up to \$283 million, for a total of \$455 million through December 31, 2013. - 4.
+The planning environment for electric utilities has been characterized for some time by uncertainties related to the effectiveness of new demand-side management (DSM) and energy efficiency (EE) programs; whether carbon legislation will be enacted and, if it is, what form it will take and at what cost; whether and how much renewable energy will become available; and how well renewable technologies can be integrated into a utility's resource mix.
+The following have been added to these uncertainties: whether North Carolina will enact legislation that will allow Duke's rates to "track" construction work in progress (CWIP) in a manner similar to legislation that has already been passed in South Carolina; the amount of load lost due to the recession that will not return and the extent to which growth in customer demand will occur as the economy improves; and any effect from the nuclear plant failures in Japan resulting from the earthquake and tsunami on March 11, 2011, on the timing and the construction costs of future nuclear plants and the costs related to spent nuclear fuel storage.